colestrode/slack-standup-bot/README.md

 _Adding and removing team members:_

-I'll keep track of your team for you!
+I'll keep track of your team for you across standups!

 `@bot members`: Lists the current members of the team.